jvgiordano/OSSMM-Version-1/docs/03-electronics-assembly.md

 \*To be very clear on how safe the RLD already is, please consider the
-following: The AD8232 EKG board in its standard "Cardiac Monitor configuration," which is used here prior to "safety" modification, is set with an "RL" output resistor of 360kΩ limiting the output current to a participant's body of ≤ 10 µA, provided the PCB voltage is 3.3V.
-In the worst case scenarion, even if the voltage were raised to 4.2V (i.e. directly powered by a fully charged 3.7V LiPo battery, which it is not) and the resistor had the lowest value within the ±10% tolerance range (that is 324 KΩ), the maximum current would be 13 µA.
+following: The AD8232 EKG board in its standard "Cardiac Monitor configuration," which is used here prior to "safety" modification, is set with an "RL" output resistor of 360kΩ limiting the output current to a participant's body of ≤ 10 µA, provided the PCB voltage is 3.3V.
+In the worst case scenarion, even if the voltage were raised to 4.2V (i.e. directly powered by a fully charged 3.7V LiPo battery, which it is not) and the resistor had the lowest value within the ±10% tolerance range (that is 324 KΩ), the maximum current would be 13 µA.
 In comparison, tACS and tDCS devices supply current to a participants head of up to 2mA, or more than 150x the worst case scenario of the AD8232.
 However, given that there is still a "risk" using the RLD, this would needlessly